Publishing to the App Store

 If you log back into iTunes Connect and select your application from the list of available apps, the status in iTunes Connect should now show that it is Waiting for Review (it may temporarily read Upload Received while it is processed):

 This article presented a step-by-step guide to configuring, building, and submitting an application for App Store publication.
 First, it covered the steps needed to create and install a distribution provisioning profile.
-Next, it walked through how to use Visual Studio and Xamarin Studio to create a distribution build.
+Next, it walked through how to use Visual Studio and Visual Studio for Mac to create a distribution build.
 Finally, it showed you how to use iTunes Connect and the tool to submit an application to the App Store.